-SUMMARY: Conditions that may pose a Moderate or greater health risk are summarized in Table 1.
-Table 2 provides population based risk estimates for identified OEH conditions at Penich-Wright and vicinity.
-The risk assessments found in this POEMS factor the implementation of mitigation controls to reduce health risks.
-However, for some exposures such as poor ambient air quality, the ability to adopt and implement effective control is often infeasible.
+SUMMARY: Conditions that may pose a moderate or greater health risk are summarized in Table 1.
+Table 2 provides population based risk estimates for identified OEH conditions at FOB Farah and vicinity.
+As indicated in the detailed sections that follow Table 2, controls established to reduce health risk were factored into this assessment.
+In some cases, e.g., ambient air, specific controls are noted, but not routinely available/feasible.